-The items entered in the accounts were valued by reference to the historical cost method.
+Items recorded in the accounts have been valued by reference to the historical cost method.
 The valuation methods used for this year have not been changed from the previous year.

-INTANGIBLE ASSETS 1.1.
+1.1.
+INTANGIBLE ASSETS

-Intangible assets are recorded at their acquisition cost or contribution value, minus accumulated amortization and any impairment losses.
+Intangible assets are stated at cost or contribution value, less accumulated amortisation and any impairment losses.

-Research and development costs incurred by the company are directly expensed.
-They may be immobilized when the following conditions are simultaneously met:
+Research and development costs incurred by the company are expensed directly.
+They may be capitalised if all the following conditions are met:

-- The projects involved are clearly individualized, - Each project must have at the date of establishment of the accounts, a serious chance of technical success and commercial profitability, - Their cost can be clearly established.
+- The projects involved are clearly individualised, - At the date of establishment of the financial statements, each project must have a serious chance of technical success and commercial profitability, - Their cost can be clearly established.